home about iFleet products literature contact us

 Guage Filtration Monitoring - How Accurate Is it?

-This is not an uncommon site, filtration both water and particle severely compromised.
-The filtration system filters installed, working indefinite.This can not happen with iCerMax™ ceramics as the medium do not compromise, and the seals are designed not to compromise.
+This is not an uncommon filtration site, filtration both water and particle are severely compromised.
+The filtration system filters installed, working indefinite.This can not happen with iCerMax™ iSo-SpecSure™s as the medium, do not compromise, and the seals are designed not to compromise either.
 Therefore the pressure gauges are a TRUE indication and sustainable filtration not compromised at any time.

 Filtration cost in budget & working - the Gauges indicates "filters working with in working pressure"